fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 $ k create -f role-definition.yaml
 {% endhighlight %}

-<p>Now, let's create the volume that will be used by the Pod.
-For that, we will create an environment variable to be used to identify the folder name used to store the data.
-Then, we will create a deployment with the pod duing the reference to the environment and our images created previouslly.
+<p style="text-align: justify;">Now, let's create the volume that will be used by the Pod.
+For that, we will create an environment variable to be used to identify the folder name for store data.
+Then, we will create a deployment with the pod with the reference to the environment and our image.
 If you want to use your local image you have to add the attribute 'imagePullPolicy=Never'.
-The last step will be create the service to expose the application.
-All these files are in the Github project. </p>
+The last step is to create the service to expose the application.
+All these files are in the <a href="https://github.com/fabiana2611/demo-kubernetes/tree/main/kubernetes">Github project</a>. </p>

 {% highlight ruby %}
 $ k create -f pv-definition.yaml -n dev